 Later that year, in a rapid early-morning session in Reno, Diana Ross and Lionel Richie record the theme song to the movie Endless Love, which starred Brooke Shields.
 The duet, which had the same name as the movie, was written and produced by Lionel Richie and topped the US charts in August, eventually selling over two million copies.
 It also earned both artists two Grammy Nominations: one for Record of the Year, and one for best Pop Vocal Performance by a Duo or Group by Vocal.
 Diana had been nominated for seven Grammy Awards before this, but once again she was unable to win.

-Diana continued to be honored when she performed Diana Ross Live...The Lady Sings.
-In this jazz and blues show in a New York club setting, Diana was accompanied by a jazz/blues band including greats such as Ron Carter, Roy Hargrove, and Bobby Tucker.
-After over three decades of being in the spotlight, Diana was finally receiving the honors that she had worked so hard for and that she so richly deserved.
 In 1993 she unveiled her star on the "Sidewalk of the Stars" outside of Radio City Music Hall at an inaugural ceremony with 15 other artists.
-And in 1995 Berry Gordy presented her with the Heritage Award for Career Achievement at the ninth annual Soul Train Music Awards.
+Two years later Berry Gordy presented her with the Heritage Award for Career Achievement at the ninth annual Soul Train Music Awards.
 She also made a trip to the Soul Train Hall of Fame later that year when she was inducted during the 25th Soul Train Anniversary.
 Diana Ross had come a long way from being the little girl from the Brewster Housing Projects who wanted to become a star.
 Ross's career has been long, but her musical influence will resonate for eternity.